emmajanedrews/base-template/_posts/2017-04-18-who-should-you-turn-to-if-you-need-a-mortgage.md

 pullquote: You’ll never have an online lender give you their cell phone number in case you have questions.
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: true
+use_youtube_image: false
-youtube_alternate_image: /uploads/no-pb-4.jpg
+youtube_alternate_image: /uploads/pb-3.jpg
-youtube_code: v-aecuIOVlg
+youtube_code: p0OSqlSVmN0
 ---